Find out if you need a Permit to Burn, how to obtain one and what you need to do prior to your planned burn.

 In case an operator is unavailable and you have to leave a voicemail, remember to clearly state the following:

-• Time/date of intended burn: When you plan to conduct the burn.
+- Time/date and duration of intended burn: When you plan to conduct the burn and when it will be finished.

 To ensure a safe burn, please refer to the Department of Fire and Emergency Services website for advice on safe burning (before, during and after a burn).